PRX-Kinodynamic/mujoco_ros/world/README.md

 # World
-Packages related to real robots or simulation
+Packages related to the real or simulated robot.

-## Mujoco Ros
+## mujoco_ros
 * Mujoco execution with ROS

-## Mushr
+## MuSHR hardware
-ToDo
+TODO